colinoflynn/eced3901/README.md

 If you are taking the course, please consider the material on BBLearn (at dal.ca/bblearn) to be the definitive resource.
 Things on this git repo are often *incomplete* or possibly even wrong for your class.

+Everything inside this repo can be assumed to be licensed CC-BY where possible (i.e. there is no more restrictive license placed on it).